schulze-paul/Ray-Tracer/README.md

 ### Custom Extension
 I created a custom Python extension in C using [Cython](https://cython.org/) to handle the bulk of the computational expenses.

-### Paralellization
+### Parallelization
-Parallelization is relatively easyly accomplished.
+Parallelization is relatively easily accomplished.